boldingd/EclipsePhaseContent/Locus.md

 >
 > **\@curé**: No more.

-In the other right up, the author just sort of flippantly asserts that crime just kind of doesn't happen among enlightened socialists.
+In the other write-up, the author just sort of flippantly asserts that crime just kind of doesn't happen among enlightened socialists.
 It's true that, in an egalitarian society without poverty, there's certainly *less* crime — there basically are no crimes of poverty or desperation.
 But the basic assertion is still bullshit.